nemesisx00/ocsm/README.md

 cargo test
 ```

 That's it!
 You may run into errors and you will definitely run into missing features.
-Unfortuantely, that is inevitable at this stage of development.
+Unfortunately, that is inevitable at this stage of development.

 ## What Inspired Me to Create OCSM?